PrefectHQ/prefect/docs/concepts/settings.md

 # Settings

-Prefect's settings are [well-documented][prefect.settings] and type-validated.
+Prefect's settings are [well-documented][prefect.settings.Settings] and type-validated.
 By modifying these settings, users can customize various aspects of the system.

 Settings can be viewed from the CLI or the UI.